Instructions for Minor (15 years of age or younger) Child’s Name Change:

 - Petition For Legal Name Change of A Minor Child

 - Copy of your Birth Certificate

 - Filing fee $120.00

 The Clerk’s Office will retain all original documents for the court file.
 Please provide any additional copies you want returned to you.
 There is a fee per page for the Clerk’s Office to make copies.

-Please call 336-779-6303 to make an appointment with an assistant clerk for your petition to be reviewed.
+Please make an appointment with an assistant clerk after you post your notice.
 If your paperwork is in order, the name change may be completed during the appointment.
 Please allow one (1) hour for the name change hearing.
 Location: Room 243 on the 2nd Floor of the Forsyth County Hall of Justice.